What is Wrong with Curiosity? Augustine on Curiosity and the Use and the Abuse of the Intellect in the Confessions

 From the School of Alexandria and the reading of Scripture in the Monasteries, through the re-formulation of the Liberal Arts in the medieval schools and universities, in the renewal of the tradition that included Petrarch, Erasmus, John Henry Newman, and Ressourcement, the development of the Liberal Arts Tradition has been intertwined with Christian thought.
 This series highlights the connection between the Liberal Arts and the Christian Intellectual Tradition and aims to recover the humanistic and contemplative spirit of a truly liberal education.

-Upcoming seminars in the series include:
+Other seminars in the series include:

 E. John Ellison is a PhD candidate in the Committee on Social Thought, at the University of Chicago.
 He obrtained his bachelors degree in Government from Harvard, and his doctoral research spans Ancient Greek and Roman philosophy, political philosophy, Platonism and Christianity, history of natural law, and liberalism.
 His dissertation is on "Law and Human Nature in Plato"